 Brook trout, Brown trout, Rainbow trout

 One of the questions we get quite frequently when folks are looking at doing a Trout Bum trip has to do with what kind of tackle should be used, and what we can provide.
 Affordable Fly Fishing Patagonia Argentina Trout Bum Rio Pico Justin Witton signing up each angler receives our standard Pre-trip Information and Planning packet with detailed lists of everything they will need in the way of gear, clothing, and flies, as well as all sorts of other useful information on how to arrange the travel and what to expect in terms of details for the trip.
-We can usually provide rods whenever necessary, but waders and boots need to be brought down for sure, and while our guides do all carry fly boxes loaded with their own local patterns (free for clients to use) it is always a good idea to bring what’s on the list as well if you can.
+We can usually provide rods whenever necessary, but waders and boots need to be brought down for sure, and while our guides do all carry fly boxes loaded with their local patterns (free for clients to use) it is always a good idea to bring what’s on the list as well if you can.
 Rod setups are a pretty personal choice for most anglers, but generally, we suggest nine-foot sticks ranging from six weights up to eights, with floating lines for the lighter rods and floaters plus 12’ to 24’ sink tips for the heavier ones.
 Nine-foot leaders are the norm, most of which will be 0x but some of which might go as light as 3x, and a few poly leaders in varying weights are never a bad idea.
-It’s pretty rare that we tie on anything lighter than 4x tippet but if you end up wanting to throw at some picky little 16” risers one day your guide will always have what you need.
+We rarely tie on anything lighter than 4x tippet but if you end up wanting to throw at some picky little 16” risers one day your guide will always have what you need.

 Another thing that is nice about the Rio Pico region is that it has such a diverse mixture of wading conditions and water that we can float.
 When we first set up the Trout Bum program we assumed that most of our clientele would be made up of guides from the states who were used to working hard out on the water every day but needed a trip that they could afford.
 We pretty quickly realized though that this was not the only market which was going to respond.
 Even those first years we started to see quite a few folks from age groups and demographics that required less physically demanding days than what our guide groups were generally looking for; but with more water for us to choose from than anyone could fish even in a month, this turned out not to be a problem.

-The program can be set up in a wide variety of styles ranging from being in the boat every day of the trip to mixing that up with easier wading, and all the way to the more extreme hike-in and camp expeditions.
+The program can be set up in a wide variety of styles ranging from being in the boat every day of the trip to mixing that up with easier wading, and to the more extreme hike-in and camp expeditions.
 And as such, we have now found we get groups made up of everything from college-aged guys who live and work in conditions much like our own to retired couples and groups of guys we used to guide at the five-star lodges who are just looking for a more authentic small-town Patagonia experience.
 Who knew?
 What we do know though is this – everybody goes home happy.
 To date, we’ve not had a single post-trip report come back as anything other than glowing, and we encourage anyone looking into the Trout Bum program to talk to some of our past clients for first-hand stories of what the experience was like.

 As the name suggests, this lodge is owned and managed by our man Vasco, a local character that fits the word “character” to a T. Of Basque descent (as the name suggests), Vasco was born and raised in Rio Pico and has been one of the town’s most famous jokesters and beloved personalities since he began working with fishermen over twenty years ago.